2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 **Assumption 1.** *Evaluation function is on the current state.* In other words, we don't consider evaluation on actions itself, nor do we consider evaluation on percept histories.

-> Note: Hypothesis 1 and Assumption 1 are **not obvious and not theorems! **From section 2.2 Environment Theorems 2, we know that the RESULT function is not invertible, so when we decide our action, the actioned chessboard is lack of information of the previous step.
+> Note: Hypothesis 1 and Assumption 1 are **not obvious and not theorems! **From **section 2.2 Environment Theorems 2**, we know that the RESULT function is not invertible, so when we decide our action, the actioned chessboard is lack of information of the previous step.
 >
 > We make this assumption because
 >